jmanero/watcher/README.md

 Based upon [Mikeal Rogers'](/mikeal) [watch](/mikeal/watch) library.

 Watch a file tree and emit appropriate events for various changes.
 Extends EventEmitter.
-Uses FS.watch to monitor files for change, and re-scans directories periodicly to detect new creations and deletions.
+Uses FS.watch to monitor files for change, and re-scans directories periodically to detect new creations and deletions.

-_Polling allows watcher to function on most operating systems where FS.watch or FS.watchFile are not fully supported or have inconsistant behavior.
+_Polling allows watcher to function on most operating systems where FS.watch or FS.watchFile are not fully supported or have inconsistent behavior.
 FS.watch is still used to monitor file changes asynchronously._

 ##Class: Watch